kubakubakuba/webeval/README.md

 # QtRVSim online evaluation

-The app will be written in Flask and will be using a MySQL database.
+The app is written in Flask and is using a PostgreSQL database.

-Public version is running [here](http://omega.swpelc.eu:5000).
+Public version is running [here](https://eval.comparch.edu.cvut.cz).

 ## Roadmap:
 - [x] Users are able to register